timclassic/tqserver/README.md

 tqserver (Tim's Queue Server)
 =============================

-A server that provides a queue.
+A server that provides a queue, based on Tim's Queue at:

-There's not much to say, yet.
+    git://github.com/timclassic/tqueue.git

+Note that tqueue will accept arbitrary Erlang terms into the queue, but the queue server treats everything as strings.